lazyparams/lazyparams/README.md

 # LazyParams
 LazyParams is a powerful parametrization solution for JUnit (versions 4 and 5).
-It provides the test developer with easy ways to convert a regular test into a parameterized test that can have one or many parameters, which can be seamlessly combined to achieve pairwise testing.
+It allows the test developer to easily convert a regular test into a parameterized test that can have one or many parameters.
+These parameters are seamlessly combined to facilitate pairwise testing.

-The parametrization API does not have any annotations.
-Instead there is an imperative API to use during the test execution.
-Therewith the parametrization is of a lazy nature, because the test can start off as a regular test execution without parameters and then turn into a parameterized test as the first parameter is introduced during the test-execution.
+Unlike traditional parametrization approaches that rely on annotations, LazyParams provides an imperative API during test execution.
+This approach allows for "lazy" parametrization, where a test can start as a regular test without parameters and then transition into a parameterized test as parameters are introduced during test execution.

 ## Best-Practice Feature API [LazyParams#pickValue(...)](https://javadoc.io/doc/org.lazyparams/lazyparams/latest/org/lazyparams/LazyParams.html) and execution path evaluation